Carls Against Cancer

 All the proceeds from the shirts go to directly benefit The Ted Mullin Cancer Research Fund at the University of Chicago.
 The fund is dedicated to the treatment and prevention of sarcoma, one of the top ten deadliest cancers.

 What else do you do besides sell t-shirts?

-Cancer Sucks is only one of the many ways Carls Against Cancer, an ACT sponsored group, raises money for the fight against cancer.
+Cancer Sucks is only one of the many ways Carls Against Cancer, an CCCE sponsored group, raises money for the fight against cancer.
 Carls Against Cancer is also involved with the Hour of Power Relay For Sarcoma Research.
-A nation-wide event that helps promote awarness as well as raise funds for cancer research.
-Since its conception the Hour of Power has raised over $250,000 for Cancer Research
+This is a nation-wide event that helps promote awareness as well as raise funds for cancer research.
+Since its conception, the Hour of Power has raised over $250,000 for Cancer Research.